Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

     - Paste your Device ID for the `IOT_CONFIG_DEVICE_ID` variable.
     - Finally, paste your Primary key for the `IOT_CONFIG_DEVICE_KEY` variable.

-1. Connect the Arduino Nano RP 2040 to your USB port.
+1. Connect the Arduino Nano RP 2040 Connect to your USB port.

 1. On the Arduino IDE, select the port.